bi-labor/es-mssql/docs/mssql/bi-software-intro.md

 ## Microsoft SQL Server Data Tools integrated into Visual Studio

-After installing Microsoft SQL Server Data Tools, you will find new project types in Visual Studio in the New Project wizard.
+After installing Microsoft SQL Server Data Tools, you will find new visual Studio project types in the New Project wizard.

 ![New projects in Visual Studio](mssql-bi-software-intro/vs-project-types.png)